industrial-data-space/trusted-connector-documentation/docs/_docs/getting_started.md

 > Note that this tutorial will use the (less secure) docker-based variant of the Trusted Connector.
 The alternative based on trustme comprises a whole OS stack, including the kernel.

-> Note that remote attestation is not supported under Windows because the Trusted Connector requires UNIX domain sockets for internal communication to the TPM daemon.

 > Note that in order to run the Trusted Connector in a Virtual Machine, at least 2 CPUs must be assigned to the VM.

 ### Install Docker